-A chimney would be more effective if we could allow the fire to reach all the way through the chimney uninhibited by a stack of coal between the fire and briquettes we want to light.
+A metal chimney would be more effective if we could allow the fire to reach all the way through the chimney uninhibited by a stack of coal between the fire and charcoal briquettes we want to light.

 The Fastest Way to Light A Charcoal Chimney Starter

-The solution is rather simple, and if you use paper towel in your house, you have the tools you need to give this a go.
-A paper towel tube (you know, the brown paper tube that’s left over when you finish a roll of paper towel…) inserted in the center of the chimney will allow flame to extend from the bottom of the coals to the top and expedite the lighting process.
+The solution is rather simple and easy, and if you use paper towels in your house, you have the tools you need to give this a go.
+The tube (you know, the brown paper tube that’s left over when you finish a roll of paper towel…) inserted in the center of the chimney will allow the fire to extend from the bottom of the coals to the top and expedite the lighting process.

 Dump the pieces of charcoal all around the tube, so that when the fire is lit, the flames will climb through the tube and essentially light all the charcoal briquettes at about the same time.
 Instead of simply trying to light the entire chimney from the bottom, you’ll be lighting it from the bottom and the center, which will really speed things up.